TrailsofGold/whitepaper/docs/tokenomics/dual_token.md

 !> Pirates however can only be minted with the blockchain coin.

 Such a dual token mechanism ensures a balance between early game players and new comers:
-- Early players need to stay involved in the game n order to progress
+- Early players need to stay involved in the game in order to progress
 - New comers can keep a descend progression path without the need to pay too much